Archertakesitez/Fixplainer/README.md

 </p>

 ### Additional Functions
-Besides using our pre-trained models for generating SHAP plots to analzye your images, you can use our functions to train on your own dataset!
+Besides using our pre-trained models for generating SHAP plots to analzye your images, you can use our functions to train on your own dataset and annotate your own data!
+**1.** Annotate your own data: